Building QMidiGen: A Procedural MIDI Composer in Rust

 The Parts That Were Unexpectedly Painful

 AppImage packaging.
 An AppImage needs to bundle everything it uses.
 Qt’s Wayland stack includes a GPU buffer sharing layer (wayland-graphics-integration-client plugins) that Qt needs to use GPU rendering on Wayland.
 Without them, Qt prints “Available client buffer integrations: QList()” and crashes with “Failed to create RHI” — a crash message that gives you no indication that the missing thing is a Wayland plugin you’ve never heard of.
-The fix is bundling those plugins explicitly; finding out that’s the fix required reading Qt source.
+Bundling those plugins explicitly sorted it; Qt source was the only place to find that out.

 Similarly, AppImages built against a newer Qt will pull in QML plugins that link against the bundled Qt version.
 If you forget to bundle those plugins’ libQt6*.so dependencies and the user has an older system Qt in their path, the plugins find the system library at runtime and crash on the first symbol mismatch.
-The fix is scanning every QML plugin .so with ldd at package time and bundling anything it links that isn’t already present.
+Scanning every QML plugin .so with ldd at package time and bundling anything it links that isn’t already present sorted that.

 Windows emoji rendering.
 Qt on Windows under the Basic style cannot reliably render SMP Unicode characters (anything above U+FFFF) in Text elements.
 The mute icon, the track lock icon — these used emoji from the U+1F5xx range.
 On Windows they rendered as boxes.
-The fix was replacing them with BMP-range Unicode symbols (⊗, ♩, ♪, ■, □) that Qt’s text rendering can actually handle.
-It works, but discovering that Qt silently ignores SMP characters instead of falling back gracefully required more time staring at a mostly-blank Windows VM than I’d like.
+Swapping them for BMP-range Unicode symbols (⊗, ♩, ♪, ■, □) that Qt’s text rendering can actually handle sorted it.
+Discovering that Qt silently ignores SMP characters instead of falling back gracefully required more time staring at a mostly-blank Windows VM than I’d like.

 Wayland vs. X11 menu grabs.
 Qt defaults to the xcb (X11) platform plugin even inside a Wayland session, which runs the app through XWayland.
 On XWayland, X11 menu grabs are often silently rejected by KWin — popups render but clicks don’t register.
-The fix is forcing QT_QPA_PLATFORM=wayland when a Wayland session is detected.
-The detection requires checking three different environment variables because there’s no single authoritative indicator.
+Forcing QT_QPA_PLATFORM=wayland when a Wayland session is detected fixed it.
+Detecting the session requires checking three different environment variables because there’s no single authoritative indicator.

 It’s been a more interesting project than most.
 The domain — procedural music with real-time synthesis — turns out to have a lot of surface area.
 And the stack, whatever its rough edges, is more comfortable to work in than a pure C++ Qt app would have been.
 Melody Raiser earned its place in the story.
 This is just where it goes next.